111: HIGHWAY TO THE DANGER ZONE

 I got my first look at the Gulf of Mexico through the window of our hotel room.

 At the ballpark, Tom purchased our seats which were located along the first base line and luckily for us, the seats were in the shade.
 Shortly after we paid a visit to the stadium’s pro-shop where my photographer bought a Biloxi Shuckers baseball hat, the first of a pair of seven-inning games got underway.
-I remained in the camera case while Tom shoveled several hot dogs into his face for dinner; while Vicki had a dog and a beer of her own.
+I remained in the camera case while Tom shoveled several hot dogs into his face for dinner, while Vicki had a dog and a beer of her own.
 From time to time during the game, I heard my photographer complain that there wasn’t a lot of action; he was bored and extremely hot.
 As a matter of fact, the biggest highlight that kept Tom’s interest was Shuckers’ starting pitcher Trey Supak had a no-hitter intact.
 When the game entered the final frame with Biloxi holding a commanding 8-0 lead, Supak needed just three outs to complete his “no-no”.
 After the first two Lookouts’ hitters were retired, Reds’ prospect Jose Siri hit a “seeing-eye single” up the middle to break up Supak’s bid for immortality.
 Biloxi’s 6’ 5” 240-pound right-hander finished with a one-hit complete game shutout.

 Tom captured this image while the umpires met with the managers at home plate before the start of the game.